jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Shortened socket close exception
 - Bugfix: The wrong split interval was taken
 - Bugfix: Fixed a race condition on compact thread init
+- Bugfix: The max size of a memtable was treated as kilobytes not bytes

 ### Version 0.2.0 (Beta-5) - 01.01.2017
 - Improvement: Introduced JVM parameter